Jagdgeschwader 2: Sojourn in North Africa

 The British 8th Army and DAF pushed into Italian Libya at the start of 1943, all the way westward to the Libya-Tunisia border.
 JG 2 was in combat on 20 and 26 December making claims on each day.
 The Gruppe was based at Kairouan by 9 January 1943.
 Eight Fw 190s carried out a successful intercept a reconnaissance mission by 241 and 243 Squadron at low-level on 3 February; the German fighters were alerted when they passed by Kairouan.
 British formations observed them take-off and attack the flight.
 Four Spitfires were shot down.
 The Gruppe claimed 12 that day.
 On the 4th the Fw 190s intercepted US 52d Fighter Group Spitfires and accounted for three for one loss.
 Two claims were made against the P-38s of the US 82d Fighter Group.
 Five days later, six Fw 190s led by Rudorfer claimed an enormous 16 aircraft destroyed in a single action.
 American records are lacking, but the war diary of the Armée de l’Air, Groupe de Chasse II/5 gives some leads.
 Nine P-40s of this group, escorted by P-39 Airacobras of the US 81st Fighter Group engaged Fw 190s near Djebel Bou Dabouss.
 The 94th Squadron, 1st Fighter Group P-38s may have also been involved in the engagement for they were escorting the 301st Bombardment Group to bomb Kairouan airfields.
 The only known P-39 loss was recorded as belonging to the 350th Fighter Group.
-The Gruppe made many claims again on the 15 February, but once more American records are lacking in detail.
+The Gruppe made many claims again on 15 February, but once more American records are lacking in detail.
 Of the 11 claims, Rudorfer submitted seven.
 Four P-38s and three Spitfires were claimed by him; the latter opponents may have been from the US 31st or 52nd Fighter Groups.

 The Battle of Kasserine Pass was the only major victory for the Axis in Africa during 1943.
 Operation Ochsenkopf ended in defeat and the US-Commonwealth armies pushed the Panzer Army Africa into the northern tips on Tunisia.
 II.
 Gruppe was spared the final defeat of the Axis in Africa for it was ordered back to the continent in mid-March 1943.
 11./JG 2 was formally incorporated into JG 53 and remained in Africa.
 JG 2 claimed approximately 150 enemy aircraft in North Africa for nine pilots killed.